 Class teachers will show their recognition of these qualities in your child's efforts in class by using our computer system to register their merits.
-These merits also contribute to our house system at Dyce Academy allowing all pupils to contribute towards their own house's points.
-When your child reaches an aspirational number of merits you will receive a letter home which will show our recognition of their positive effort.
-You may also decide to encourage or reward this effort as well, in whatever way you think best.
+When your child reaches an aspirational number of merits they will then receive a merit certificate which will be presented to them by a DHT at Bronze, Silver and Gold level and by the Head Teacher when they achieve Platinum level.